-1. Log in as the oracle user.

-- 2. Log in to the Oracle software delivery website. - 3.
-Select and download the Oracle Database version you require for the Linux x86-64 platform (see ASAP Compatibility Matrix).
+- 1. Log in as the Oracle user. - 2.
+Log in to the Oracle software delivery website. - 3.
+Select and download the Oracle Database version you require for the Linux x86-64 platform.
+For more information about the compatible versions, refer to the ASAP Compatibility Matrix.

-Note: Do not download the client from the Oracle software delivery website.
+Do not download the client from the Oracle software delivery website.